How To Find The Directional Derivative

 Q: Why do we need to use a unit vector when calculating the directional derivative?

-A: A unit vector is used to ensure that the directional derivative measures the rate of change per unit distance in the specified direction.
+A: A unit vector is used to see to it that the directional derivative measures the rate of change per unit distance in the specified direction.
 If the direction vector were not a unit vector, the directional derivative would reflect both the direction and the magnitude of the vector.

 Q: What does a directional derivative of zero mean?